Sadat-Shakeeb/IPL-Data-Analysis-Using-Python-Libraries/README.md

 Deliveries Dataset : Provides ball-by-ball details for granular analysis.

 Note: Ensure compliance with data usage policies when handling and sharing the datasets.
-Note: Dataset links is provided in respective .ipynb file accordingly

 # Sample Analytical Questions On IPL Matches Dataset
 1. Player with Most Appearances in Final Matches